 In 2012 Yorkshire Building Society and Yorkshire Building Society Charitable Foundation raised an astounding £200,000 for the RNLI through this campaign.

 Thanks to the hard work and dedication of all employees and members, great customer support, and a significant contribution from the Yorkshire Building Society Charitable Foundation, the building society doubled its £100,000 target and set its own national fundraising record.

-In recognition of this amazing achievement, we have awarded Yorkshire Building Society the RNLI Corporate Supporter Award 2012, which will be officially presented to the building society at our annual awards ceremony in May.
+In recognition of this amazing achievement, we awarded Yorkshire Building Society the RNLI Corporate Supporter Award 2012, which was officially presented to the building society at our annual awards ceremony in May.